HaraldHanssen/signal-effect-cs/README.md

 - Immediate is somewhat slower (in this test) since this strategy executes all affected dependencies each time a single change has occurred.

 ## TODOs
+- [ ] (In Progress) Move logic from signal-effect into signal-effect-cs
 - [ ] Scoped execution handlers.
 - [ ] Scoped create and drop.
 Track creation of primitives and drop them together.
-- [x] Allow internal modification of objects and arrays without set.
+- [ ] Allow internal modification of objects and arrays without set.
 Avoids the need to reconstruct the entire object/array.
-- [x] Automatic dependency discovery for deriveds and effects.
+- [ ] Automatic dependency discovery for deriveds and effects.
 Just provide the callback and the rest is figured out.
-- [x] Explicit removal of effects and deriveds (drop).
+- [ ] Explicit removal of effects and deriveds (drop).
 Useful in Immediate/Delayed execution.
-- [x] Custom execution handlers.
+- [ ] Custom execution handlers.
-- [x] Support reading (of independent) signals in effect calculations.
+- [ ] Support reading (of independent) signals in effect calculations.
-- [x] Support writing to signals from effect calculations
+- [ ] Support writing to signals from effect calculations
-- [x] Throw error when setting a readonly signal directly.
+- [ ] Throw error when setting a readonly signal directly.
 Should exhibit the same behavior as when it is used as a property.
 - ...

 ## About
-Yet another signal library?!
-This library was created just for the fun of it.
-I was curious of the "sudden leap" to a signal system in Svelte and Angular, and wanted to see how such a system could be constructed.
-The big frameworks provide their own signalling.
-Use them.
-In other settings this library might be a useful replacement.
-Try it out if you like.
+Signal systems are becoming the de-facto standard for reactivity in js/ts land.
+This C# library is based on my signal-effect implementation for js/ts.
+The C# variant is still in progress, visit later.